Verma-Ayush/ITEM_LIST/README.md

 You can use any Rest API Client (eg. Postman) to send API requests to the server.

-### `POST localhost:4000/reports`
+### `POST /reports`

-Provide the commodity data in body of the POST api request to receive the response with commodity reportID.
+Provide the commodity data in body of the POST api request at `http://localhost:4000/reports` to receive the response with commodity reportID.

-### `GET localhost:4000/reports?reportID=<commodity-reportID>`
+### `GET /reports?reportID=<commodity-reportID>`

-Provide the commodity reportID in query of the GET api request to receive the response with commodity data.
+Provide the commodity reportID in query of the GET api request at `GET http://localhost:4000/reports?reportID=<commodity-reportID>` to receive the response with commodity data.